ReScience-Archives/Rougier-2017/article/Rougier-2017.md

 We applied the method proposed in the original paper with some variations due to the non-use of the GPU for computing the Voronoi diagram.
-In the original article, author computes the Voronoi diagram by taking advantage of the graphic card (GPU) and the fact that a set of cones seen from above actually represents a Voronoi diagram (see [@Hoff:1999]).
+In the original article, the author computes the Voronoi diagram by taking advantage of the graphic card (GPU) and the fact that a set of cones seen from above actually represents a Voronoi diagram (see [@Hoff:1999]).
 We use instead the [QHull](http://www.qhull.org) library (through